Vonjtech/ToDoList-App/README.md

 npm start

-Open your browser and visit http://localhost:3000 to see the app in action.
+Open your browser and visit http://localhost:3001 to see the app in action.

 **Deployment**

-To deploy the app online, you can use platforms like Netlify, Vercel, or GitHub Pages.
+To deploy the app online, using platforms like Netlify, and GitHub Pages.

 **Deploying on Netlify:**